Esri/arcgis-maps-sdk-dotnet-toolkit/docs/ar.md

 ## Visual Studio Templates

 There is a significant amount of configuration needed to get iOS and Android projects ready for AR.
-The full details are covered below and in our guide under *Configure privacy and permissions* in [Display scenes in augmented reality](https://developers.arcgis.com/net/latest/forms/guide/display-scenes-in-augmented-reality.hm)
+The full details are covered below.

 The ArcGIS Runtime templates for AR provide project templates that are usable out-of-the-box.
 You can download the templates from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Esri.EsriArcGISRuntimeARTemplates).